Xiaoquan006Zhao/AutoMovieMarker/README.md

 This website is mainly for my personal interest to collect movie clips and find interesting ones.
 Build with vanilla JS, Database support by PlanetScale, Deployed on Netlify

+# Please use chrome, if you would like to try it.

 Demo Link: https://ubiquitous-seahorse-54f5aa.netlify.app/index.html

 <img width="1279" alt="image" src="https://user-images.githubusercontent.com/45891316/231060162-1bc9a0ac-3c44-40ff-92e7-67fd6bce551a.png">